palantir/atlasdb/docs/source/cluster_management/sweep/sweep-cli.rst

 - ``sweepBatchSize``
   If you have extremely large rows, you may want to set a lower batch size.
 If you have extremely small rows, you may want to up the batch size.
 (Default: 1000)

+- ``sweepCellBatchSize``
+  Provides finer control of the maximum number of cells to sweep at a time, independent of how large rows are.
+(Default: 10,000)

 - ``sweepPauseMillis``
   If you want to use less shared DB resources during user-facing hours, you can specify a wait time in between batches.
 (Default: 0 ms)